Published in

 MuseumAmbrosiana Gallery, Milan

-The Portrait of Musician is one of the most intriguing Leonardo da Vinci paintings, which was painted in the mid-1480s.
-The artwork is special due to the fact that it is the only portrait of a man, but there were no surviving records or contemporary mentions of it anywhere, which makes it unclear for us to determine the subject and know whether the work was commissioned.
+The Portrait of Musician is one of the most intriguing Leonardo da Vinci paintings.
+Painted in the mid-1480s, the artwork is special due to the fact that it is the only Da Vinci’s portrait of a man, but there are no surviving records or contemporary mentions of it anywhere, which makes it unclear for us to determine the subject and know whether the work was commissioned.
 In addition to this, it is not even certain whether Leonardo painted the entire composition by himself, as we all know his tendency to leave pieces unfinished.

 Painted on a walnut panel, Leonardo painted this portrait of a young man using his signature, tightly coiled curls in the three-quarter profile, holding a folded sheet of music.
-In comparison to Leonardo’s other paintings, his body faces in the same direction as his gaze without any sense of movement.
+In comparison to other paintings by Leonardo da Vinci, his body faces in the same direction as his gaze without any sense of movement.
 Also, portions of his face seem to be missing some of the final layers Leonardo usually applied.
 In addition to this, the torso, vest, and hands of the young man are unfinished.

 Leonardo da Vinci painting Portrait of a Musician